kintone/js-sdk/packages/data-loader/README.md

 - the local file path in record is treated as relative path from `--attachments-dir`
   - upload the file there
 - file name on kintone is same as local

+#### Upsert records

+When `--update-key` option is set, the option value is used as “Key to Bulk Update” to import (upsert) records.

+"Upsert" means updating and/or inserting records at the same time.
+Data containing keys that match existing record values is used to update those records accordingly, and the remaining data is added to the specified app as new records.

+The field specified as "Key to Bulk Update" should meet the following requirements:

+- be of either type Text or Number
+- must have "Prohibit duplicate values" enabled

 ### export